jbakse/major_studio_1/content/syllabus.md

 - Demonstrate proficiency with research strategies in the presentation and documentation of creative practice.
 - Apply analytical thinking and constructive criticism to argue in defense of their own work, or in the discussion of others.
 - Demonstrate proficiency with ideas related to the social context and history of design and technology, especially as related to their own work.
-- Exhibit particular attention to detail, craft and the development of craft skills Work productively in small team and collaborative contexts.
+- Exhibit particular attention to detail, craft and the development of craft skills.
+- Work productively in small team and collaborative contexts.
 - Demonstrate proficiency with various forms of design writing, including but not limited to design criticism, design briefs, self-assessment, and user scenarios.